HomeEnterprise ITArtificial IntelligenceAHEAD sees agentic AI becoming core enterprise operating layer in 2026

 Preferred Source of Google

-Marwaha said organisations are beginning to move away from static, dashboard-led decision making towards more autonomous operations as AI systems take on a bigger role in executing tasks, recommending actions and coordinating workflows.
+Marwaha said organisations are beginning to move away from static, dashboard-led decision making towards more autonomous operations as systems take on a bigger role in executing tasks, recommending actions and coordinating workflows.

-He said agentic AI will go mainstream as companies across industries identify practical use cases in customer engagement, supply chain planning and -based proactive maintenance, areas where firms are looking to improve response times, reduce downtime and run operations at scale.
+He said agentic AI will go mainstream as companies across industries identify practical use cases in customer engagement, supply chain planning and IoT-based proactive maintenance, areas where firms are looking to improve response times, reduce downtime and run operations at scale.

 Advertisement